 In accordance with this rule, all treatment works, sewerage systems, or wastewater treatment facilities within a treatment works shall be classified as a class A, I, II, III, or IV treatment works or class I or II sewerage systems and shall provide the minimum staffing required for that classification of wastewater treatment facility.
-Industrial wastewater treatment plants shall be classified in accordance with paragraph (B)(3)(c) of this rule.
+Industrial wastewater treatment facilities shall be classified in accordance with paragraph (B)(3)(c) of this rule.

+(A) Applicability.

-- (A) Applicability. - (1) The classification and staffing requirements in paragraphs (B)(1)(a), (B)(2), and (C) of this rule shall be incorporated into all new or renewed NPDES permits.
-The staffing requirements in paragraph (C) shall be fulfilled by either an a professional operator of record pursuant to paragraph (A)(2) of rule 3745-7-02 of the Administrative Code or a backup professional operator pursuant to paragraphs (C)(2)(c), (C)(2)(d) and (C)(2)(e) of this rule.
-Until such time as an NPDES permit is renewed to incorporate the classification and minimum staffing requirements of this rule, the treatment works, sewerage system or wastewater treatment facility within a treatment works shall maintain the same level of classification and staffing as that on December 21, 2006. - (2) The owner of a treatment works or sewerage system may request that the director reclassify the facility in accordance with the provisions of this rule at any time. - (3) One, two, and three family dwellings with household sewage treatment systems shall be excluded from the requirements of this rule. - (B) Classification - (1) Sewerage systems - (a) A class A treatment works includes the treatment plant and sewerage system. - (a)(b) Each public sewerage system that is a tributary to a class I treatment works shall be classified as a class I sewerage system.
-Each public sewerage system that is a tributary to a class II, III, or IV treatment works shall be classified as a class II sewerage system. - (b)(c) Each sewerage system for which an NPDES permit has been issued by the director, other than those sewerage systems described in paragraph paragraphs (B)(1)(a) and (B)(1)(b) of this rule, shall be classified as a class II sewerage system.
+(1) The classification and staffing requirements in paragraphs (B)(1)(a), (B)(2), and (C) of this rule shall be incorporated into all new or renewed NPDES permits.
+The staffing requirements in paragraph (C) shall be fulfilled by either a professional operator of record pursuant to paragraph (A)(2) of rule 3745-7-02 of the Administrative Code or a backup professional operator pursuant to paragraphs (C)(2)(c), (C)(2)(d) and (C)(2)(e) of this rule.

+(2) The owner of a treatment works or sewerage system may request that the director reclassify the facility in accordance with the provisions of this rule at any time.

+(3) One, two, and three family dwellings with household sewage treatment systems shall be excluded from the requirements of this rule.

+(B) Classification

+(1) Sewerage systems

+(a) A class A treatment works includes the treatment plant and sewerage system.

+(b) A public sewerage system that is owned by and tributary to a class I treatment works shall be classified as a class I sewerage system.
+A public sewerage system that is owned by and tributary to a class II, III, or IV treatment works shall be classified as a class II sewerage system.

+(c) Each satellite collection system that meets all the criteria below shall be classified as a class I sewerage system:

+(i) Has potential to serve a population no more than two thousand five hundred.

+(ii) Has a cumulative capacity of the lift station within the satellite sewerage system less than two hundred fifty thousand gallons per day.

+(iii) Serves no "Significant Industrial Users" (SIUs) as defined in paragraph (S)(1) of rule 3745-3-01 of the Administrative Code.

+(d) All other satellite collection systems shall be classified as class II sewerage systems.

+(e) Each sewerage system for which an NPDES permit has been issued by the director, other than those sewerage systems described in paragraphs (B)(1)(a) and (B)(1)(b) of this rule, shall be classified as a class II sewerage system.

-(d) The director may classify a private sewerage system that is a tributary to a public treatment works or public sewerage system.
+(f) The director may classify a private sewerage system that is a tributary to a public treatment works or public sewerage system.
 Factors the director may consider include, but are not limited to, wet weather capacity problems, failure to properly operate and maintain the system and potential public health or environmental risks.